Iguana 1.0.0

 Some algorithms have action functions which require a number from all of the rows of a bank; this distinction motivates further classification of action functions:

-Scalar All inputs and outputs are scalar quantities (single values).
-This type of function may be used on a single bank row.
+Scalar Outputs are scalar quantities (single values).
+This type of function typically may be used on a single bank row.

-Vector All inputs and outputs are vector quantities (lists of values).
-This type of action function needs values from all of the bank rows.
+Vector Outputs are vector quantities (lists of values).
+This type of action function typically needs values from all of the bank rows.

 To maximize compatibility with user analysis code, these functions are overloaded: